Carl Peters: Reichskommissar

-Peters was recalled to Berlin and employed in the Imperial Colonial Office from 1893 to 1895, while official accusations were brought against him of excesses in regard to his treatment of the native population.
-In a session of the Reichstag on 13 March 1896 August Bebel, chairman of the Social Democratic Party, finally made the killings public, citing from a self-exculpatory letter by Peters to Bishop Alfred Tucker.
-Peters denied the authenticity of the letter but had to admit the executions.
-After three investigations he was, during 1897, dishonorably deprived of his commission for misuse of official power, losing all his pension benefits.
+Peters was recalled to Berlin and employed in the Colonial Section of the Foreign Office from 1893 to 1895, while official accusations were brought against him of excesses in regard to his treatment of the African population.
+In a session of the Reichstag on 13 March 1896 August Bebel, chairman of the Social Democratic Party, finally made the killings public, citing from an alleged letter written by Peters to Bishop Alfred Tucker.
+Peters correctly denied the authenticity of the letter but had to admit the executions.
+After three investigations, in 1897, he was dishonourably deprived of his commission for misuse of official power, losing all his pension benefits.